-You might not think of a home inspection website as a tool but it’s the most powerful marketing tool in your business.
-Your website will generate leads, provide information, and show customers you’re serious about your business.
+You might not think of a home inspection website as a tool but it’s the most powerful marketing tool for home inspectors.
+Your website will generate leads, provide information to prospective clients, and show customers you’re serious about your business.
 It’s the face of your company and potential customers and realtors will look to see if you have one.

 Here are a few other tools to consider: